faridekhalili/RRR/README.md

 # RRR Artifact
+---

+## **Citation & Paper Reference**

+This repository serves as the **artifact** for the following ICSE 2026 paper:

+**Farideh Khalili, Satyajit Gokhale, Alexi Turcotte, Dale Xu, and Frank Tip.
+2026. *Remediating Superfluous Superfluous Re-Rendering in React Applications*.
+In 2026 IEEE/ACM 48th International Conference on Software Engineering (ICSE ’26), April 12–18, 2026, Rio de Janeiro, Brazil.
+ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3744916.3773235**

+If you use this artifact in academic work, please cite the paper above.
+---

 This repository provides a self-contained environment for reproducing key elements of the RRR paper.
 This artifact includes: